HTO3/Hto3.DateTimeHelpers/README.md

 ### GetMonthWeeks

-Get a collection of weeks of a month
+Get a collection of weeks of a month.

 ```csharp
 var weeks = DateTimeHelpers.GetMonthWeeks(2, 2018);